 Our aim

-By working with groups such as the Farsi Action Foundation, Hillingdon Refugee Support Group, and others, we are creating lasting cultural connections.
-Our goal is to build a living legacy of Benjamin Zephaniah’s work: a legacy that continues to challenge injustice, to celebrate diversity and to give poetry back to the people.
+By working with groups such as the Farsi Action Foundation, Hillingdon Refugee Support Group and others, we are creating lasting cultural connections.
+Our goal is to build a living legacy of Benjamin Zephaniah’s work: a legacy that continues to challenge injustice, celebrates diversity and to give poetry back to the people.

 READ MORE...